-- the purchase and installation of a new water tank for firefighting purposes, or the installations of appropriate outlets to your current water tank, for homes impacted by the bushfires, up to a maximum of \$3,000. - the purchase and installation of a new primary use septic tank system for homes impacted by the bushfires, up to a maximum of \$15,000.

-The full cost of:

-- the initial refill of the rainwater tank specifically installed as part of this program, up to a maximum cap of \$500. - Any combination of assessments required to get council approval to install or alter a septic system including condition reports undertaken by a qualified plumber and Land Capability Assessments, up to a maximum of \$1,500. - any minor repairs or reconnections required if the tank systems are undamaged and comply with current standards - or -any work or reconnection fees required to reconnect to a reticulated (water mains or sewerage) system, up to a maximum of \$2,500. - The program will also cover relevant associated costs including: the purchase of rainwater or septic tank system, associated plumbing and materials connected to system, installation costs and delivery charges - up to the maximum outlined above. - Applicants will only be eligible for one rebate for each of the components listed above.
+- Up to half the cost of: - the purchase and installation of a new primary use rainwater tank system to residents rebuilding homes, up to a maximum of \$3,000. - the purchase and installation of a new primary use septic tank system to residents rebuilding homes, up to a maximum of \$15,000. - The full cost of: - the initial refill of the rainwater tank specifically installed as part of this program, up to a maximum cap of \$500. - Any combination of assessments required to get council approval to install or alter a septic system including condition reports undertaken by a qualified plumber and Land Capability Assessments, up to a maximum of \$1,500. - any minor repairs or reconnections required if the tank systems are undamaged and comply with current standards, up to a maximum of \$2,500. - The program will also cover relevant associated costs including: the purchase of rainwater or septic tank system, associated plumbing and materials connected to system, installation costs and delivery charges - up to the maximum outlined above. - Applicants will only be eligible for one rebate for each of the components listed above.
 For example, you cannot apply twice for the rainwater tank rebate.
 However, if you have already received support for a rainwater tank, you will still be eligible to apply for a rebate for the septic tank system.